jagins/Vatsim-Edmonton-FIR/Readme.md

 ## Edmonton Controllers

-Edmonton Controllers will find the the sectorfiles for Euroscope under Sector-Files -> Airac20XX.
+Edmonton Controllers will find the sectorfiles for Euroscope under Sector-Files -> Airac20XX.

 Be aware that Edmonton FIR only supports Euroscope version 3.2.1.23 and if you do use an updated version of Euroscope the controller does so at their own risk.